Honfleur: Toponymy

-The element Hon- seems to come from an Anglo-Saxon given name Huna or the Norse Húni, variant form Húnn, which is also found close to Honfleur in Honnaville, homonym of the Honneville at Saint-Georges-du-Mesnil.
+The element Hon- seems to come from an Anglo-Saxon (or Anglo-Scandinavian) given name Huna or the Norse Húni, variant form Húnn, which is also found close to Honfleur in Honnaville, homonym of the Honneville at Saint-Georges-du-Mesnil.
 Such a connection between two close place-names can be noted regularly in the Norman toponymy.
-They are, in any case, close places : Crémanfleur / Crémanville; Barfleur (former Barbefleu) / Barbeville, etc. The -ville element is almost always combined with a personal name.
+They are, in any case, close places: Crémanfleur / Crémanville; Barfleur (former Barbefleu) / Barbeville, etc. The -ville element is almost always combined with a personal name.

 The similarity with the name of Bay of Húnaflói in Iceland is likely a coincidence.

 Geography

-Honfleur is in the Norman département of Calvados, located on the southern bank of the estuary of the Seine, across from Le Havre and very close to the exit of the Pont de Normandie.
+Honfleur is in the Norman département of Calvados in the traditional district of pays d'Auge.
+It is located on the southern bank of the estuary of the Seine, across from Le Havre and very close to the exit of the Pont de Normandie (nicknamed by the locals "Honfleur bridge").
 The town is at the eastern extremity of the 40 km coastline called the Côte Fleurie (Flowery Coast).

 Like most of northern France, Honfleur has an oceanic climate with warm summers, cool winters, rain all year round and few extremes of temperature.